How search works in an indexer cluster

 Search across a single-site cluster

-Note: In an indexer cluster search, the search peers are the set of cluster peers that are currently registered with the master (in other words, the peers that are up-and-running and participating in the cluster).
+Note: In an indexer cluster search, the search peers are the set of cluster peers that are currently registered with the manager (in other words, the peers that are up-and-running and participating in the cluster).

 When the search head initiates a search: